Ajang-Deng98/nilepath__TeleProject/README.md

-# Website Name
+# NILEPATH TELEMEDICINE

 ## Description

-This website is a healthcare-focused platform designed to enhance access to medical services in South Sudan.
+The Nilepath Telemdecine is a healthcare-focused platform designed to enhance access to medical services in South Sudan.
 It provides streamlined appointment booking services, essential medical information, a clinic finder, and additional features like BMI calculation to empower users with vital healthcare resources.

 ## Installation